 Visiting Goldmyer requires a capable 4×4, a good sense of adventure, and advanced planning.
 Visitors are limited to 20 per day and reservations are required.
 Weekends and holidays can fill up months in advance.
 Oftentimes you can show up on a less busy weekday and get lucky, but the journey isn’t easy so I would highly recommend making a reservation.

 From the trailhead, Goldmyer is a 5 mile trek by bike or foot.
 If biking, I would recommend staying on the forest service road past the gate.
-On foot, take the Middle Fork Trail from the Dingford parking lot and wind your way through gorgeous old growth forest.
+On foot, you can either hike the road or take the more adventurous and scenic Middle Fork Trail from the Dingford parking lot.
+The trail winds through gorgeous old growth forest.
 Both routes are similar mileage and you can even go in one way and out the other for some variety.